 Things to Do in New York City with a Toddler

 With my husband being tied up in all day meetings one day, my son and I had an entire day to explore just the two of us.
-Fortunately the weather on that Fall day was beautiful and unseasonably warm.
-Since many stores and attractions in New York City don’t open until 10am and our little guy is an early riser, we spent much of the morning walking around before anything was open.
-Bryant Park was a great first stop with so much to take in before the shops even opened.
-Tip: Mommy Poppins also has great ideas for things to if your little ones are “Up with the Sun” like mine is.
+We lucked out with unseasonably warm weather for our trip to NYC in the Fall.
+Since many stores and attractions in New York City don’t open until 10am, we spent much of the morning walking around before anything was open.
+Bryant Park is a great place to visit early in the morning, even before the shops open.

 New York Public Library

 While you’re at Bryant Park, be sure to check out the Children’s Center in the Stephen A. Schwarzian Building of the New York Public Library, which is located next door.
 It wasn’t yet open when we were there on this trip, but it houses the original Winnie the Pooh and it’s also known for one of the best story times in the city.
-So much so that you usually need to get there early to get a ticket given the limited space within the room that story time is held at the NY Public Library.
+So much so, that you usually need to get there early to get a ticket to story time at the NY Public Library.
 Even though we didn’t go inside this time, we stopped to see the lion statues and run around the outside of the beautiful building.

 - Visiting the Top of the Rock Observation Deck with amazing views of the city and something I plan to do again in the future when our son is just a little older (kids under 6 are free!)